noamgariani11/picoCTF-2024-Writeup/Binary Explotation/heap-3.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-heap-3).

 For testing the binary and source file could be retrieved with this command: `wget https://artifacts.picoctf.net/c_tethys/6/chall https://artifacts.picoctf.net/c_tethys/6/chall.c`

 To connect use this command: `nc tethys.picoctf.net 52981`